Common London Tourist Mistakes: Tips to Avoid When Visiting

 Many London hotels will not have central air conditioning.
 If that is a priority for you, and you are visiting during warmer months, make sure that your accommodations have central air conditioning.

-Another complaint many Americans make is the lack of wash cloths in non American chain hotels.
-If those are important to you, pack a few with you as it’s not common in England.
+Another complaint many Americans make is the lack of washcloths in non-American chain hotels.
+If those are important to you, pack a few with you, as they are not common in England.

 Technology and Connectivity